Skip to main content

 Step 3: Drop your CSV

 Drag your CSV file onto the import area, or click to browse for it.
 Hoard reads the file and processes your cards.
 This usually takes a few seconds, even for large inventories.
 Hoard auto-detects whether it’s a TCGplayer export or a Collectr export based on the column headers.
 You don’t need to tell it which format you’re using.
+By default, a manual upload adds or updates rows and leaves missing cards alone.
+That means a filtered export, like only Pokemon or one set, will not silently delist everything else in your account.
+Only select Replace all inventory when the CSV is meant to become the full active inventory.

 Step 4: See your dashboard come to life